HVNT/cs3251/README.md

 **Known Problems**

-	On certain runs, NetEmu forwards packets from one socket back to the same socket.
-NetEmu also continuously sends repeat packets until the client or server times out, even though the duplicate packets option is not set.
+	On random runs, NetEmu routes packets from one socket back to the same socket.
+This results in the sender receiving data packets rather than ACKS and effectively results in the data packets being dropped (in the eyes of the receiver).